namnd/namnd.github.io/content/posts/nixos-and-virtual-machine.md

 As a software engineer, I spend time out side of work on the laptop quite often, things like personal projects, learn new techs, and random experiments, etc.
 One thing I definitely don't want is messing up work with the others.
-Simple things like pushing a git commit at work using my personal email, provisioning personal resources to the company's cloud provider account, or more serious like accidently exposing company codebase to my public github repos, etc. Using one VM for work, one for personal projects, and sometime another one for random experiments, perfectly solve this problem.
+Using one VM for work, one for personal projects, and sometime another one for random experiments, can prevent many mistakes, from simple ones such as pushing a git commit at work using my personal email, provisioning personal resources to the company's cloud provider account, to more serious like accidently exposing company codebase to my public github repos, etc.

 ### Efficiency

 Arguably, you can buy more devices, and use them for different purposes.
 In fact, that's what I did in the past for a couple of years.
 After a while, I realise it's really waste of money, space, and time to manage.
+If I can achieve same result, using just one devices, why bother.

 ### Security